 With minimal pockets and larger overall dimensions, the townie panniers were notably boxier than all the others.
 This is intentional to fit a standard sized grocery bag in the main pocket (aside from the Blackburn Local Cooler, which has a depth of a 12-ounce beer can).
 We preferred the size and closure of the Banjo Brothers Market Pannier.
 While it is only marginally larger than the Green Guru Dutchy, it also has two extra storage pockets that can fit its shoulder strap as well as your wallet and keys.
 But for straight-up volume, the Blackburn Local Cooler takes the cake.
 It was able to fit all of our food and beers (including the oddly shaped cantaloupe) with room to spare.

-We felt that it was critical to assess the overall longevity and quality of each model.
+Durability is always a primary consideration when assessing the overall quality of gear.
+Especially in regards to a bike bag that will likely get it's fair share of abuse while attached to your bike.
 Having spent the better half of a summer in Alaska, these panniers were exposed to all kinds of conditions and got their fair share of abuse from long rides and rugged conditions.
 We intentionally pedaled through gnarly thickets of soap berries and black spruce to test their resistance to abrasion.
 Similarly, we monitored how each model would perform after receiving a fresh coat of silty mud.

-Our initial assessment of durability happened as we took each pannier out of the box.
-We very diligently examined the fabrics, hardware, and construction quality of every model and took careful notes of features we found to be weak or flawed that may pose a problem after repeated use.
+The assessment of durability first began when each model came out of the box.
+We closely examined the fabrics, hardware, and construction quality of each model and took careful notes of features we found to be weak or flawed that may pose a problem after repeated use.
 Furthermore, we did a similar inspection of the panniers after we had used each of them for the duration of our trial period to document how they stood up to our rigorous testing.

 Out of the box, it was apparent that the touring specific panniers were engineered to withstand the elements.
 The Ortlieb Back-Roller Classic and the Seattle Sports Titan are both reinforced with a nylon coating, while the Thule Adventure Touring Pannier used a more lightweight sail type material that seemed very abrasion resistant.
 Additionally, the touring panniers had dimensional reinforcements and robust mounting hardware that was clearly designed to take a beating.